wp-plugins/sponsors-slideshow-widget/readme.txt

 Tags: plugin, sidebar, widget, sponsor links, slideshow Requires at least: 2.7
 Tested up to: 2.7.1
-Stable tag: 1.4
+Stable tag: 1.6

 Widget to display a certain link category with images as slide show.

 == Description ==

 This plugin is designed to be used as sponsors slide show widget.
-It can display a certain link category as slide show in the sidebar, using jQuery.
+It can display a certain link category as slide show in the sidebar, using the [jQuery Cycle Plugin](http://malsup.com/jquery/cycle).
 It automatically excludes the chosen slideshow category from the Wordpress internal links widget.
 Below is a list of options.

 * set width an height of the slideshow
 * specify time of each image on display
-* choose from twelve different fade effects
+* choose from several different fade effects
 * random or ordered slideshow
 * multiple widget support

-Due to the growing popularity of my plugins I have launched a [website](http://kolja.galerie-neander.de/)!

 **Version 1.3+ is PHP4 compatible.**